 Before You Begin

-You have two options when setting up a Minecraft Server, you can set it up on your own computer, or you can pay a small monthly fee and host one online.
+You have two options when creating a Minecraft Server, you can set it up on your own computer, or you can pay a small monthly fee and host one online.

 If you want to set up a reliable and affordable Minecraft game server online, click here to check out our friends at Empower Servers.
-They offer high-performance Minecraft game servers starting at $4.99/month on the best hardware, ensuring the lowest possible latency.
-Hosting the Minecraft Server online will deliver the best gaming experience since the server will be hosted on a blazing fast network and will be online 24×7.
+They offer high-performance Minecraft game servers on the best hardware, ensuring the lowest possible latency.
+Hosting the Minecraft Server online will deliver the best gaming experience since the server will be hosted on a blazing fast network and will be online 24x7.

 Factors That Impact Minecraft Server Costs